allefeld/prevalence-permutation/README.md

     [results, params] = prevalenceCore(a, P2, alpha)

 It can also be used directly, for input data that do not have the form of image files.
+The function provides a simple graphical display of the analysis results, which is updated while more second-level permutations are generated.
 This function has no external dependencies.

 For more information on input and output parameters, use `help prevalence` and `help prevalenceCore` under Matlab.